 Our efforts to achieve these targets are brought to life through strong collaboration with partners from across industries to drive innovation in packaging development.

-- We participate in the New Plastics Economy initiative, which brings stakeholders together to rethink the future of plastic and build momentum toward a circular economy.
+- New Plastics Economy: this initiative is led by the Ellen MacArthur Foundation and brings stakeholders together to rethink the future of plastic and build momentum toward a circular economy.

-- Since January 2019 Henkel is also founding member of the new global Alliance To End Plastic Waste.
-The aim of the alliance is to promote solutions that put a stop to plastic waste in the environment, especially in the ocean.
+- Alliance To End Plastic Waste: Henkel is a founding member of this global alliance which has the aim to promote solutions that put a stop to plastic waste in the environment, especially in the ocean.

 What’s to come: Becoming more sustainable